Abhijeetkhade36/Calculator-Java/README.md

 # License

-This project is licensed under the MIT Licens-[]
+This project is licensed under the MIT Licens- see the [License](https://github.com/Abhijeetkhade36/Calculator-Java?tab=MIT-1-ov-file#MIT-1-ov-file) file for details.